sarahnguyen7/HCD_HW1/README.md

 - `rare-disease_pageviews_desktop201507-202409.json`
 - `rare-disease_pageviews_mobile201507-202409.json`
 - `rare-disease_pageviews_cumulative201507-202409.json`

 Plots
+- `.png`
+- `.png`
--
+- `.png`
 ## Data Schema
-The schema was designed to ... go back to this later, need to look up database class info Each JSON file contains the following structure:
+The schema was designed to ... go back to this later, need to look up database class info.
+Designed to look up by disease name/article title to help with indexing
+Each JSON file contains the following structure:

 ```json